vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 The price to use SQS is in the single digit dollars per month.
 VinylDNS can be tuned to run exclusively in the _free tier_.

 Review the [Setup AWS SQS Guide](setup-sqs) for more information.

+### MySQL
+VinylDNS has also implemented a message queue using MySQL, which incorporates the features that we currently utilize through AWS SQS such as changing visibility timeout and re-queuing operations.

+Review the [Setup MySQL Guide](setup-mysql) for more information.

 ## LDAP
 VinylDNS uses LDAP in order to authenticate users in the **Portal**.
 LDAP is **not** used in the API, instead the API uses